loudbinary/serverless-node-dynamodb-example/README.md

 ##### Done

-Woohoo, you made it.
-You can tow test your serverless application, e.g., using Postman.
+Woohoo, you made it!
+Sweet!

+You can tow test your serverless application, e.g., using [Postman](https://www.getpostman.com/).
+You can import Postman extensions from your AWS API Gateway dashboard: go to [https://console.aws.amazon.com/apigateway](https://console.aws.amazon.com/apigateway), click on "Stages" and select the "Export" tab.